Paul W. Fleming

 Paul William Fleming (born 1988) is a British trade union leader.

 Born in Birmingham, West Midlands, Fleming was the first member of his family to attend university, studying philosophy, politics and economics at Mansfield College, Oxford.
 He then worked as Acting Press Secretary for the New Jersey Democratic Party, before becoming the youngest ever organiser for the Community trade union.

-In 2014, Fleming was elected to the London Borough of Southwark council, for the Labour Party.
+In 2014, Fleming was elected to the London Borough of Southwark council, for the Labour Party, serving two terms.
 He started working for Equity in 2011, and by the end of the decade was the union's Central London Theatres organiser.

-In July 2020, Fleming was elected as general secretary of Equity, winning 69% of the vote on a 16% turnout.
+In July 2020, Fleming was elected as General Secretary of Equity, winning 69% of the vote on a 16% turnout.
 On his election, he was described as "the first LGBTQ+ General Secretary of a major UK trade union".

+During his tenure as General Secretary membership of Equity rose to the record level of 50,000 members.

+In May 2025, Fleming stood for a second term and was opposed by stuntman Riky Ash.
+He was re-elected, winning 81% of the vote on a 12.5% turnout.